Once again, upland bird hunters will find a mixed bag this fall.

 Overall populations can change significantly from one year to the next.
 This phenomenon is tied to their basic biology.
 Game birds are very productive and short lived, with the largest portion of the population at any given time consisting of young birds of the year.
 When weather and nesting conditions are favorable, populations are able to respond and increase rapidly.
 On the other hand, when conditions are not favorable, dramatic population declines can result.

-Fish and Game monitors upland game bird population across the state by conducting brood route surveys each August.
+Fish and Game monitors upland game bird populations across the state by conducting brood route surveys each August.
 Beginning at sunrise, department biologists drive slowly along designated, 20-mile routes and count the number of birds they observe.
 Each brood route is surveyed three times during the month using standardized methods when weather conditions are optimal for observing game birds.

 Results of these surveys are then compared with results from the previous year and the previous 10-year average, which generally offers a fairly reliable indicator of the actual game bird population.
 It is important to note that our outlook reflects the best available information on the relative abundance of upland game birds among the regions of Idaho and cannot be used to predict hunting conditions or local population densities at any single location within the state.